J. T. Gray

-Juantavius Tavon "J. T." Gray (born January 18, 1996) is an American football safety for the New Orleans Saints of the National Football League (NFL).
-He played college football at Mississippi State.
+Juantavius Tavon "J. T." Gray (born January 18, 1996) is an American professional football safety and special teamer.
+He played college football for the Mississippi State Bulldogs, and has previously played in the NFL for the New Orleans Saints, for whom he was named a Pro Bowler in 2021.
+He has also played for the Denver Broncos.

 Professional career

+New Orleans Saints

 Gray signed with the New Orleans Saints as an undrafted free agent on May 3, 2018.
-He played in five games, primarily playing on special teams, before being waived on November 13, 2018 and re-signed to the practice squad.
+He played in five games, primarily playing on special teams, before being waived on November 13, 2018, and re-signed to the practice squad.
 He signed a reserve/future contract with the Saints on January 21, 2019.

 In 2019, Gray played in all 16 games as a core special-teamer.
 He tied for the league-lead with 16 special teams tackles and was named second-team All-Pro as a special teamer.

 On March 3, 2021, Gray signed a two-year, $4 million contract extension with the Saints.
 Gray was elected captain for the 2021 season.

 On March 10, 2023, Gray signed a three-year contract extension with the Saints.

+On September 1, 2025, Gray was released by the Saints after seven seasons.

+Baltimore Ravens

+Gray signed with the Baltimore Ravens' practice squad on September 3, 2025.

+Denver Broncos

+On October 13, 2025, the Denver Broncos signed Gray off the Ravens practice squad to bolster their struggling special teams unit, reuniting him with head coach Sean Payton.
+He was released with an injury settlement on November 4.